Masters abroad: preps and steps

 Placement/Salary Data

-Graduates secure positions in leading Canadian industries, average salary INR 55 lakhs (USD 67,000)
+Graduates secure positions in leading Canadian industries, with an average salary of INR 35.91 lakhs (CAD 57,000)

 Eligibility & Admission Requirements